How to Enable Multiple Windows in Snipping Tool on Windows 11

 Why use Snipping Tool multiple windows?

-Using Snipping Tool with multiple windows open lets you see and manage several snips at once, which speeds up your workflow significantly.
+Using Snipping Tool with multiple windows open lets you see and manage several snips at once, significantly speeding up your workflow.

 What happens when done?

-When you turn on the multiple windows feature in Snipping Tool, each new screenshot you take opens in its own separate window.
+When you turn on the multiple windows feature in Snipping Tool, each new screenshot opens in its own separate window.

 How to enable or disable multiple windows